dbrgn/iron-cors-rs/README.md

 See https://www.html5rocks.com/static/images/cors_server_flowchart.png for
 reference.

-The middleware will return `HTTP 400 Bad Request` if the Origin host is missing or not allowed.
+The middleware will return `HTTP 400 Bad Request` if the origin host is missing or not allowed.

 Preflight requests are not yet supported.
 Neither is it currently possible to simply allow any origin host.

+Currently, the user of the middleware must specify a list of allowed hosts (port or protocol aren't being checked by the middleware).
+The wrapped handler will only be executed if the hostname in the `Origin` header matches one of the allowed hosts.

 ## Usage